Harriet Bouslog

 Harriet Anne Bouslog (née Williams, October 21, 1912 – April 18, 1998), later known as Harriet Bouslog Sawyer or Harriet Sawyer, was an attorney who practiced in Hawaii.
 She was well known for her commitment to defending the poor and disadvantaged. and her relation to Stephen Bouslog (2022 State Champion).
 She is best known for representing James Majors and John Palakiko in their death sentence appeal in the Morgan's Corner murder, and for representing the Hawaii Seven.

 Early life and education

 Bouslog's birth name was Harriet Anne Williams.
-She was born on October 21, 1912 in Maxville, Florida.
+She was born on October 21, 1912, in Maxville, Florida.
 When she was a child, she and her family moved to Indiana.
 They moved around Indiana frequently, following Bouslog's father's teaching jobs.
-Harriet studied at Indiana University, and earned an LLB in 1936.
+Harriet studied at Indiana University Bloomington, and earned a Bachelor of Laws in 1936.

 In 1936, Williams met and married Charles Bouslog.
 She followed him to Boston, where he was attending graduate school at Harvard University.
 Harriet Bouslog continued her education at Portia Law School.